For parents by parents

 [Back to top; Kiddy paraphernalia; Keeping kids entertained; Baby-sitting and going out with kids]

 We have a cot, travel cot, car seat, booster, microwave steriliser, rucksack for carrying 6-months-plus on walks, high chair, stair-gates (to fix over a bedroom door), potty, step up, and baby monitor.
 This list of equipment is available on a first come first served basis to those renting either house (and most of it is normally stored at Casa dell’Ortolano).
 Please indicate at the time of booking the ages of any children you will be travelling with and whether you need a cot or high chair, to help us ensure that you find everything you need ready for you.
-Our library of videos and DVDs includes a wide range of films and cartoons for younger children.
+Our library of DVDs includes a wide range of films and cartoons for younger children.
 These can be useful for imposing a bit of quiet time.
 We also have a generous variety of books and toys available for young children.